NoelFB/foster-ts/README.md

 #### Goals
  - Lightweight framework to be easily used for GameJam games
  - Foster should run in the Browser and in Electron without any changes on the game-side
  - ES6 all the way.
-No interest in being ES5 / backwards compatible.
+Not worrying about being backwards compatible.
- - Scene -> Entity -> Component structure
  - Frame-based animation, with atlas loading (Aseprite, Texture Packer, etc)
  - AABB Collision system, with simple Physics component to handle motion